Author: Laura Sims

-Source: Recieved an electronic copy via InkSlinger PR for the purpose of this blog tour in exchange for an honest review
+Source: Received an advanced copy from the publisher via NetGalley in exchange for an honest review

 Rating: 3 stars